therootcompany/cipher.js/README.md

 attacks - meaning that if you encrypt the same message with the same key twice, you get a different encrypted output.

-The first 16-bytes are for the _IV_. \
-The following bytes are the data. \
+The first 12-bytes (96-bits) are for the _IV_.
+The following bytes are the data and the _Tag_.

-If the data is somehow corrupted or truncated, but the first bytes are intact, the IV can be used to restore the first partial data.
+If the data is somehow corrupted or truncated, but the first bytes are intact, it may be possible to use the IV to restore some of the partial data (though _Tag_ verification will likely fail).

 # LICENSE